AdobeDocs/experience-manager-65.en/help/sites-deploying/technical-requirements.md

 ### Dispatcher Platforms (Web Servers) {#dispatcher-platforms-web-servers}

-The Dispatcher is the caching and load balancing component.
+The Dispatcher is the caching and load-balancing component.
 [Download the latest Dispatcher version](https://experienceleague.adobe.com/docs/experience-manager-dispatcher/using/getting-started/release-notes.html?lang=en).
 Experience Manager 6.5 requires Dispatcher version 4.3.2 or higher.

 The following web servers are supported for use with Dispatcher version 4.3.2: